-- then the Panel may infer that the answer(s) would be adverse to that party. - 12.8 Once the parties have completed their respective submissions, the Panel will retire to deliberate in private.
+then the Panel may infer that the answer(s) would be adverse to that party.

+12.8 Once the parties have completed their respective submissions, whether orally or in writing, the Panel will deliberate in private.
 The Panel will make its decision unanimously or by majority.
 No member of the Panel may abstain.